 The host country decides which sports and and how many athletes it can accommodate.
 Special Olympics Minnesota requests “quota” (sports and number of athletes) based on various factors.
 We consider participation levels, when sports were last represented, and financial resources.

 One to two years in advance

-Final selection is done through a random draw in each sport from all athletes who applied and met the necessary qualifications outlined in the application process.
+The final athlete list is determined by a random draw from all athletes who applied and met the qualifications.

-Athletes commit to a training program as outlined by their higher-level coach.
-Athletes must train locally in the applicable sport and attend the state level competition for which they have been drawn.
+Athletes commit to a training program outlined by their World Games coach and attend the state competition for their sport.